Synchronicity: Pauli–Jung conjecture

-Contemporary physicist T. Filk writes that quantum entanglement, being "a particular type of acausal quantum correlations", was plausibly taken by Pauli as "a model for the relationship between mind and matter in the framework [...] he proposed together with Jung."
+Contemporary physicist T. Filk writes that quantum entanglement, being "a particular type of acausal quantum correlations", was plausibly taken by Pauli as "a model for the relationship between mind and matter in the framework [...] he proposed together with Jung".
 Specifically, quantum entanglement may be the physical phenomenon which most closely represents the concept of synchronicity.

 Analytical psychology

 In analytical psychology, the recognition of seemingly-meaningful coincidences is a mechanism by which unconscious material is brought to the attention of the conscious mind.
 A harmful or developmental outcome can then result only from the individual's response to such material.
 Jung proposed that the concept could have psychiatric use in mitigating the negative effects of over-rationalisation and proclivities towards mind–body dualism.

 Analytical psychology considers modern modes of thought to rest upon the pre-modern and primordial structures of the psyche.
-Causal connections thus form the basis of modern worldviews, and connections which lacks causal reasoning are seen as chance.
-This chance-based interpretation, however, is incongruent with the primordial mind which instead interprets this category as intention.
+Causal connections thus form the basis of modern worldviews, and connections which lack causal reasoning are seen as chance.
+This chance-based interpretation, however, is incongruent with the primordial mind, which instead interprets this category as intention.
 The primordial framework in fact places emphasis on these connections, just as the modern framework emphasizes causal ones.
 In this regard, causality, like synchronicity, is a human interpretation imposed onto external phenomena.
 Primordial modes of thought are however, according to Jung, necessary constituents of the modern psyche that inevitably protrude into modern life—providing the basis for meaningful interpretation of the world by way of meaning-based connections.
-Just as the principles of psychological causality provide meaningful understanding of causal connections, so too the principle of synchronicity attempts to provide meaningful understanding of acasual connections.
+Just as the principles of psychological causality provide meaningful understanding of causal connections, so too the principle of synchronicity attempts to provide meaningful understanding of acausal connections.
 Jung placed synchronicity as one of three main conceptual elements in understanding the psyche: